PaloAltoNetworks/sdwan/README.md

 Each step uses a workflow skillet model to guide the user, query panorama to provide valid configuration options, and give a step summary at the end.

+Use sd-wan-skillet-worksheet.txt to have required values available during the skillet.

 ### Optional Step to include IronSkillet